Everett-gi/Everett-gi/README.md

 ---

 <div>
 <p align="center">I am a passionate Fullstack Jr Developer who loves technology, puzzles, and web development.
-Currently, I have greater affinity with the languages C, HTML, CSS, and JS.
+Currently, I have greater affinity with the languages C, Java, HTML, CSS, and JS.
 <br>
 <br>
 I have excellent programming logic skills, allowing me to solve problems efficiently and in a structured manner.
 I'm always eager to learn and utilize new languages, adapting quickly to different technologies to deliver innovative and effective solutions.